David Tamihere's backpacker murder convictions will be heard by Court of Appeal again

 The mystery over whether he was the Swedes' killer gripped the nation and sparked the biggest land-based search ever undertaken in New Zealand, but no bodies were initially found.

-Little said he made the announcement today after considering Ministry of Justice advice, assisted by a retired High Court judge.
+Little said he made the rare legal announcement today after considering Ministry of Justice advice, assisted by a retired High Court judge.

 Cabinet this week completed the administrative process required to send the case back to court, Little said, which had been delayed due to the Government's response to Covid-19.